mozmeao/platform-docs/docs/abtest.md

 It's possible to test more than 2 variants.

 Traffic Cop sends users to experiments and then we use Google Analytics (GA) to analyze which variation is more successful.
-(If the user has `DNT (Do Not Track)`{.interpreted-text role="abbr"} or `GPC (Global Privacy Control)`{.interpreted-text role="abbr"} enabled they do not participate in experiments.)
+(If the user has DNT or GPC enabled they do not participate in experiments.)

 ### Coding the variants